hasura/realm-pg-sync/README.md

 # REALM-PG-SYNC

-This microservice syncs data between Realm and Postgres.
+This microservice syncs data between Realm cloud and Postgres on Hasura (via HasuraDB).

 ### SETUP